muratk5n/thirdwave/en/tweets/2022/week45.md

 that chain near Taiwan; Taketomi, Ishigaki...
 CH needs a deep-sea port for subs, a smaller islet might do for them.

-"Japan is preparing for war with China, say all telltale signs"
+Hindustan Times: "Japan is preparing for war with China, say all telltale signs"

 ---